sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 # How to update?

 If you have Sigasi Studio 3 installed, you can [update][/manual/setup#Software Updates] or [download a fresh install of the latest version][download_latest].

+Good news for our loyal XL-DOC users: **existing and valid XL-DOC 3.x license keys will automatically unlock all Sigasi Studio XPRT 4.0 features.**

 ## Reset perspective